Eventuate example microservices applications

-It provides simple yet powerful event-driven programming models that solve the distributed data management problems inherent in a microservice architecture.
+Eventuate™ is a family of platforms that solve the distributed data management problems inherent in the microservice architecture.

-The Eventuate Tram and Eventuate Tram Sagas frameworks enable you to develop event-driven microservices that use traditional JDBC/JPA-based persistence.
+The Eventuate Tram platform enable you to easily develop microservices that use traditional JDBC/JPA-based persistence.

 Eventuate Event Sourcing examples

-Eventuate lets you easily write microservices that use Event Sourcing and Command Query Responsibility Segregation (CQRS).
+The Eventuate Local platform let’s you easily write microservices that use Event Sourcing, Sagas and Command Query Responsibility Segregation (CQRS).